by Hitman 44077, partially adapted from Crisis on Infinite Earths #12 by Marv Wolfman and George Pérez

 Faster and faster, the caged shadow demons lurked closer and closer, nearing the planet surface.
 “The planet’s shaking,” was all Kid Flash could say.

-“I told you not to tell me anything bad,” Firestorm responded.
+“I told you not to tell me anything bad,” Firestorm replied.

 Suddenly, there was the impact of raw energy exploding about, and then, for Kid Flash, there was only darkness.